Step One: I get to know you in an Initial Consultation which includes:

 3. A follow up report and task list.
 Within 72 hours following our meeting, I spend two hours putting together these items: a letter in overview of my recommendations to your daughter or son, a summary of important points and a set of individualized recommendations tailored to the your specific needs.
 Items in this follow up document include a list of next steps, a suggested college list, tips for visiting colleges, travel suggestions, possible essay topics, an application strategy, a task list, and a timeline.

-Step Two: In the sophomore and junior years, we meet twice at my hourly rate ($300) In the Initial Consultation, Felicia helps you to develop a strategy for exploring and developing your academic and extracurricular interests.
+Step Two: In the sophomore and junior years, we meet twice In the Initial Consultation, Felicia helps you to develop a strategy for exploring and developing your academic and extracurricular interests.
 We then check twice a year to make sure that you are on track to take your next steps.
 Preparation takes a big step forward in the junior year of high school when students build a college list, prepare exams, and advance their extracurricular focus on outreach, research and internship endeavors.

 Step Three: In June, prior to the senior year, the college application process begins In June, prior to the senior year, Felicia leads students through the application process.
 The first phase consists of undertaking the primary tasks of the college application.
 Over the summer, students work individually with one of Felicia's writing advisors to draft and develop the college application essays.
 In August once applications go live, students continue working with their writing advisor to complete the writing of 30-45 supplement essays.
 At this point, Felicia oversees and manages each students' application process, stepping in on a regular basis to see how students are progressing, to review their essays, and to make sure they are taking every opportunity to meet with admissions representatives and improve their chances of being admitted to the colleges on their list.